High Financial Need

-To assist with what may be a challenging transition from your life in the U.S., our staff are committed to do the following:
+To help you meet your study abroad goals, our staff are committed to do the following:

-- Invite all eligible study abroad students to apply for the TTU Study Abroad Competitive Scholarship.
+- Invite all eligible study abroad students to apply for scholarships including the TTU Study Abroad Competitive Scholarship.

-- Share resources and information about other scholarships and how to afford a study abroad experience.
+- Share resources and information about other scholarships, how to afford a study abroad experience, and good-value programs.

-- Work closely with the Financial Aid office and the National & International Scholarships & Fellowships office regarding the application of financial aid to study abroad as well as opportunities for students to obtain loan and grant money.
+- Work closely with Financial Aid and the Prestigious External Student Awards office regarding the application of financial aid to study abroad as well as opportunities for students to obtain loan and grant money.

 - Include discussion in advising appointments and pre-departure orientation about financial need and budgeting carefully for a study abroad experience.